All Guides About Start Here

 How long does an SEO audit take?

-A focused technical audit for a site under 50 pages takes 2–4 hours using free tools.
-A complete 7-pillar audit takes 4–8 hours for small sites.
-Enterprise sites with thousands of pages take 2–5 days.
-For most solo founders, budget a day and run it quarterly.
+A focused technical check for a site under 50 pages takes 2–4 hours using free tools.
+A full 7-area check takes 4–8 hours for small sites.
+Big company sites with thousands of pages take 2–5 days.
+For most people running a site alone, budget a day and run it every three months.

-Google Search Console, Google PageSpeed Insights, Screaming Frog (free up to 500 URLs), schema.org/validator, and Ahrefs Webmaster Tools.
-These five cover roughly 80% of what paid suites offer for small sites and are more than sufficient for most solo-founder audits.
+Google Search Console, Google PageSpeed Insights, Screaming Frog (free for up to 500 pages), schema.org/validator, and Ahrefs Webmaster Tools.
+These five cover roughly 80% of what paid tools offer for small sites — more than enough for most solo audits.

-What is the most important part of an SEO audit?
+What is the most important part of an audit?

-Technical SEO.
-A single accidental noindex tag can remove your entire site from search results overnight.
-Fix crawlability and indexation issues first — everything else is optimisation on top of a foundation that must be solid.
+The technical layer.
+A single accidental "don't list this page" tag can wipe your whole site out of Google overnight.
+Fix the basics — can Google reach and list your pages — first.
+Everything else is fine-tuning on top of that.
 Start with Search Console, not a backlink tool.

 SR